ajs17/memills/content/people/mills-edward-hallock-1819-family/mills-hannah-1824.md

   - The 16 Oct 1850 United States Federal census shows the Thatcher family in Newfield with a 21 year old woman named Elizabeth.
 The age and birthplace are consistent with this being the Thomas and Elizabeth's daughter, and matches the age of Elizabeth Vanderveere.
   - The 04 Aug 1870 United States Federal census shows William and Elizabeth Vanderveere living with the widowed Elizabeth (Crosby) Thatcher.
 Both Elizabeth Thatcher and Elizabeth Vanderveere list England as their birthplace.
-  - And obviously, the Vanderveere's are buried in the family plot.
+  - And obviously, the Vanderveere's are buried in the Thatcher family plot.

 <div class="cols">
 {{% fig "thatchers/census/census-1850-us-thatcher" "350" /%}}